Keavon/Thesis/src/paper/thesis.md

 ```

 <div id="fig-7" class="figure-caption">
-Figure 7: The proposed method provides full dynamics and appearance control to the user based on input data, then stretches the resulting texture strip like the texture stretching brush model.
+<span>Figure 7: Synthesizing Brush Model.</span> The proposed method provides full dynamics and appearance control to the user based on input data, then stretches the resulting texture strip like the texture stretching brush model.
 This is the ideal brush model but with the insertion of the "Stretch and curve transformations" step.
 </div>

 Instead of using physical art media to create, then digitize, a single specimen of a straight textured stroke, the author of a brush style utilizes a node graph to procedurally generate the paint stroke style.
 The resulting node setup acts as the "source code" implementing the brush style decisions made by its author, and that can be modified by any user later on.